james-computing/MessageAppBackend/README.md

   <li> Messages from a room can be received by a client in real-time if it is connected via SignalR.
 Otherwise, the messages can be loaded by a REST API.</li>
 </ul>

 For web apps, real-time communication is done with WebSockets.
 Specifically for ASP.NET Core, SignalR can be used instead, which has WebSockets underneath it.
 Real-time communication is important mainly for a client to receive messages.
-I expect that the client will be connected to the server through SignalR while a frontend app is being used (a frontend isn't implemented in this project).
-Therefore, I would expect the client to already have a SignalR connection when it is sending a message to a room.
-For this reason, I've chosen that **SignalR will be used both to send and receive messages in real-time**.
+I expect that the client will be connected to the server through SignalR while using the app.
+For this reason, I've chosen that **SignalR will be used both to send and receive messages in real-time**, not only to receive messages.
 Other functionality of the app doesn't require real-time communication and is done by REST APIs.

 # Architecture